raphaelrporto/Teste-MeetupR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of Teste-MeetupR is to TESTAR O GITHUB
+The goal of Teste-MeetupR is to TESTAR O GITHUB tt